joeandthejuice/career-framework/careerLadder/softwareEngineer/juniorSoftwareEngineer.md

 *   I'm open to and act upon feedback from my manager and peers
 *   I'm gaining self-awareness about my strengths and areas for development
+*   Im curious about new areas for me to grow in and I seek out opportunities to learn
 *   I drive discussions with my manager about aspirational goals and seek out opportunities to learn and grow.

 **Team Development**